Late Night Traffic Pursuit Leads to Arrest by Wheeling Police

 Due to the extreme violence and danger of the situation, Wheeling Police ended the pursuit at an appropriate and safe time by disabling the vehicle in the median.

-Once police were able to then able to safely end the pursuit, they arrested the driver of the vehicle, Michael Blackmun, 38 of Cleveland, Ohio.
-Blackmun was charged with felony fleeing and was transported to the Northern Regional pending a court arraignment.
+Once police were able to then able to safely end the pursuit, they arrested the driver of the vehicle, Michael Blackmon, 38 of Cleveland, Ohio.
+Blackmon was charged with felony fleeing and was transported to the Northern Regional pending a court arraignment.